+RECOMMENDATION #1:

-RECOMMENDATION #1: INSTALL "SMART" METERS FOR ALL COMMERCIAL CURB SPACES IN THE BUSINESS CORE AND REMOVE TIME LIMITS FOR ALL METERED SPACES.
+MAXIMIZE USE OF "SMART" METER TECHNOLOGY FOR ALL COMMERCIAL CURB SPACES IN THE BUSINESS CORE AND REMOVE TIME LIMITS FOR ALL METERED SPACES.
 IMPLEMENT DEMAND-BASED PRICING FOR ON- AND OFF-STREET PARKING FACILITIES.

 This recommendation proposes the elimination of all existing time limits for metered spaces.
-Instead, it is recommended that the City replace and/or install "smart" parking meters for all curb spaces along the primary commercial corridors in Balboa Village.
+Instead, it is recommended that the City explore upgrading its existing "smart" parking meters for all curb spaces along the primary commercial corridors in Balboa Village.
 On- and off-street parking should use variable pricing as a means to meet target occupancy levels and generate an appropriate level of turnover.